Skip to content

 4. Click OK to apply the changes.

-Be careful: These files are important for Windows to work properly.
-Don’t change or delete them unless you know what you’re doing.
+Be careful: These files are essential for Windows to function correctly.
+Avoid changing or deleting them unless you have a clear understanding of their purpose.

 reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced" /v Hidden /t REG_DWORD /d 1 /f